Find my electorate

 For remote elections, candidates, scrutineers and other workers, should contact the relevant land council to discuss the processes for applying for a permit, under the Aboriginal Land Rights Act (NT) 1976.

-Candidates should familiarise themselves with the campaigning requirements at local government elections set out in the Candidate handbook (PDF 1.3MB).
+Candidates should familiarise themselves with the campaigning requirements at local government elections set out in the candidate handbook which can be downloaded at Local Government Forms and Resources.

 Code of conduct requirements apply to campaign workers, candidates and campaign workers must not: